-Make sure the eCommerce platform you choose allows clients to easily visit your website.
-It will be easier to close a sale if a customer can interact with your brand easily.
+Make sure the eCommerce platform you choose allows clients to visit your website easily.
+For example, it will be easier to close a sale if a customer can interact with your brand easily.

 - eCommerce analytics.
 You should be tracking a variety of important eCommerce metrics and KPIs, and a built-in analytics system is the best method to do so.
 Most eCommerce systems have their analytic platforms.
 For those that haven’t, or who want more in-depth analytics, you’ll need to be able to sync or connect data from your eCommerce platform with another analytics platform.

 - Customer review system.
 Customer feedback platforms that are built into your website — or third-party integrations that allow for customer ratings and reviews — can have a significant impact on your conversion rate.
 According to one study, positive evaluations improve consumer trust by 72%, with millennials trusting user-generated content 50% more than any other medium.

 Whatever platform you choose, it’s essential to ask yourself two questions.